Come allenarsi nella Pole Dance in modo sicuro ed efficace

 • adequate recovery

-• progressive workouts
+• progressive training

-they are more than enough.
+are more than sufficient.

 • shoulders